 According to a video interview, Leena had only purchased drugstore mascara in the past but wanted to find a longer-lasting product at a better value.
 She considered two brands, Too Faced and Benefit, and said she decided on Benefit, in part, because of the positive reviews.

 Key takeaway: Embrace the importance of ratings and consumer perception online.
 Consider building these into your ads and messaging.

 Arthur, a 66-year-old retiree from Missouri, enjoys going on cruises to faraway destinations with his wife.
 With a retirement income and time to spare, Arthur is always open to travel deals and impromptu getaways.
 During a three-month period, Arthur had nearly 250 travel-related interactions online—with 50% of those occurring on mobile.

-Key takeaway: Recognize the role that mobile plays in the research process.
+Key takeaway: Recognise the role that mobile plays in the research process.
 Orient your messaging and targeting plans around a cross-device customer.

-1 Google/Luth Research, U.S., methodology: Google partnered with Luth to analyze the digital activity of its opt-in panel participants.
-The data was analyzed between April and August 2016.
+1 Google/Luth Research, US, methodology: Google partnered with Luth to analyse the digital activity of its opt-in panel participants.
+The data was analysed between April and August 2016.
 This article details the cross-device clickstream data of seven participants: Marcus, Liam, Stacy, Tiffany, Serenity, Leena, and Arthur.